'Certainly a possibility' mother could face charges after her 6-year-old allegedly shot Virginia teacher, police chief says

 The teacher was "providing class instruction when the child displayed a firearm, pointed it at her and fired one round," Drew said at Monday's news conference.
 "There was no physical struggle or fight."

-The teacher -- identified as Abigail Zwerner -- has been praised by city officials for her response.
+Zwerner has been praised by city officials for her response.
 Despite being shot in the chest through her hand, she made sure all her students made it out of the classroom just after the shooting, Drew said.
 She was the last to leave her classroom, making her way to the administration office.

 "Abby was faithful as a teacher," Newport News Mayor Phillip Jones said.
 "She ensured that everyone was accounted for and that she was the last one to leave."